 - Is this something I’m committed to or is it something I just like to enjoy in my free time?

 2. Make a Plan

 Once you’ve decided on what your business is going to be about, the next step is to create a plan – a business plan that is.
-Get ready because you’re definitely going to need to do some research!
-Unless you’re seeking out investors, you probably don’t need a comprehensive formal document, but you do need to think about some key information.
+Get ready, because you’re definitely going to need to do some research!
+Unless you’re seeking out investors, you probably don’t need an overwhelming formal document, but you do need to think about some key information.